Can You Fail a Drug Test From Secondhand Smoke?

 The length of time THC remains in your system depends on how much you smoke and/or how much you were exposed to.

 THC’s metabolites remain in your body for much longer than the duration of effects.
-This means that, long after the high has worn off, a drug test could still detect recent marijuana use.
+This means a drug test could still detect recent marijuana use long after the high wears off.

 In some cases, evidence of the drug can be detected for weeks or months after the last use.